TylerAPfledderer/chakra-ui-typescale/README.md

 > Defaults to `false`

-This prop toggles between the use of custom `clamp()` functionality, or Chakra's breakpoint array feature.
+This prop toggles between the use of custom functionality with the CSS `clamp()` function, or Chakra's breakpoint array feature.
 This is applied to the `Heading` component font sizes and line heights generated in the `sizes` theme object.

-- If `true` a custom `clamp()` function is used so the font sizes and line heights are scaled gradually throughout screen sizes instead of breakpoints.
+- If `true` a custom function with `clamp()` is used so the font sizes and line heights are scaled gradually throughout screen sizes instead of breakpoints.
 The minimum screen size is `375px` and the maximum screen size is `640px`.
   - Instead of true, you can also defined an object to set a `minW` and/or `maxW` in pixels

 ```ts